The Books

 Good advisors don't have a skill problem.
 They have a positioning problem.

-After 37 years in the Indian market, the pattern is consistent.
+After 36 years in the Indian marketing and sales landscape, the pattern is consistent.
 Most experienced advisors are deeply competent.
 Their portfolios are well-constructed, their client relationships are strong, and their knowledge is current.
 Yet they find themselves over-explaining their value, competing against advisors with lower fees, and taking on clients who are not truly the right fit - simply because the market cannot tell the difference between them and everyone else.

 What changes after reading.